Kyouma960/burst_node/README.md

 [![Discord](https://img.shields.io/badge/discord-join%20chat-orange.svg)](https://discord.gg/kBwvAyxEWE)

-### What is RsNano?
+### What is BURST?

-RsNano is a full Nano node written in Rust.
+BURST is a cryptocurrency node implementation written in Rust, based on the Nano codebase but modified for the BURST ecosystem.

-### What is Nano?
+### What is BURST?

-Nano is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
+BURST is a digital payment protocol designed to be accessible and lightweight, with a focus on removing inefficiencies present in other cryptocurrencies.
-With ultrafast transactions and zero fees on a secure, green and decentralized network, this makes Nano ideal for everyday transactions.
+With ultrafast transactions and zero fees on a secure, green and decentralized network, BURST features BRN (Burn Points) and TRST (Trust Tokens) with humanity verification.

 ### Links & Resources